Abrasion standards and test methods - Dunlop Conveyor Belting

 SPECIAL NOTE: When assessing and comparing supplier data concerning abrasion (wear) resistance the performance tested data is often a better indicator than the actual cover grade itself.
 For example, standard Dunlop RA cover compound exceeds the requirement of DIN X but is significantly lower in cost.

-When you buy Dunlop
+When you buy Fenner Dunlop

 you also buy peace of mind